 So what is the word?

 The word is the message that Jesus came to deliver back in Mark 1.
 It’s the one he has been preaching to all the towns and villages everywhere.
-It’s the one people have chasing him all over the countryside to hear, and breaking through roofs and get close to.
+It’s the one people have chasing him all over the countryside to hear, the one they’ve been breaking through roofs and get close to.

 Jesus came to Galilee, proclaiming the good news of God, and saying, “The time is fulfilled, and the kingdom of God has come near; repent, and believe in the good news.”